wangbo-john/blog/README.md

-# This is a site backup for shuoit.net
+# a blog for Wang Bo

-Hi, this is hexo-theme-jsimple sample website.

-You can click here(https://shuoit.net) to visit.
+Regret I have no time to maintain and update.